needle-mirror/com.unity.xr.arkit/Documentation~/index.md

 ### Requiring AR

 You can flag ARKit as either required or optional.
-By default, ARKit is required, which means your app can ony be installed on AR-supported devices and operating systems (iOS 11.0 and above).
+By default, ARKit is required, which means your app can only be installed on AR-supported devices and operating systems (iOS 11.0 and above).
 If you specify that AR is optional, your app can be installed on all iOS devices.

 #### Targeting 32-bit devices